 Given my general dislike of the outdoors through my late teens and twenties, plenty of people asked me, “Why not run on a treadmill?”
 At least that’s climate controlled, right?

 Well, sure.
 There’s just one problem with that: on a treadmill, I tended to trip over my own two feet.
 I hadn’t yet mastered the art of running at a consistent pace, and frankly, it left me more frustrated than before.
-Then there’s the fact that in order to have access to a treadmill, I would either have to buy one (ouch!) or purchase a gym membership.
-When you’ve been making excuses more than you’ve been spending time exercising for several years, that gym membership seems more like an expensive potential waste than it does incentive for anything.
+Then there’s the fact that in order to have access to a treadmill.
+I would either have to buy one (ouch!) or purchase a gym membership.
+If you’re like me and have been making excuses to not exercise for many years, buying a gym membership is unlikely to inspire motivation.
+Instead start out small.
+Walk around your local park.
+Ease yourself into spending time outdoors.

-Outside it was.
+Outside it where it’s at.
 As it turns out, running outside has more benefits than I could have imagined.
 Hitting the trail and seeing nature all around me, has offered more benefits than running on a static treadmill indoors ever could have.

 The Benefits of Running Outside

 Running outside is free and has its own built-in incentive.
-You run out to new distances, excited about exploring new places or enjoying a gorgeous day, and then somehow, you have muster up the energy to get back.
-Running regularly has also encouraged me to start eating significantly healthier: it’s not worth the junk food when I know it’s going to drag me down on my run the next day.
+You run out to new distances, excited about exploring new places.
+It’s easy to enjoy a gorgeous day, and then somehow, you have muster up the energy to get run back.
+Running regularly has also encouraged me to start eating significantly healthier.
+It’s not worth the junk food when I know it’s going to drag me down on my run the next day.

-A study done by the Center for Environment, Health and Field Sciences, Chiba University in Japan found that students who spent time outdoors in the forest showed 12.4% decrease in cortisol level, 7.0% decrease in sympathetic nervous activity, 1.4% decrease in systolic blood pressure, and 5.8% decrease in heart rate.
+A study done by the Center for Environment, Health and Field Sciences, Chiba University in Japan found that students who spent time outdoors in the forest showed 12.4% decrease in cortisol level.
+They showed a 7.0% decrease in sympathetic nervous activity, 1.4% decrease in systolic blood pressure, and 5.8% decrease in heart rate.
 This shows that stressful states can be relieved by forest therapy.
 If that’s not enough to get you running out on those forest trails, I don’t know what will!

 Another study directed by the University of Michigan, found that people’s mental energy bounced back even when they just looked at pictures of nature.
 The study compared the restorative effects on cognitive functioning of interactions with natural versus urban environments.
 In natural environments, the stimuli modestly grab the attention of the observer giving their directed-attention abilities a chance to replenish.
-Urban environments are filled with stimulation that captures attention dramatically, leaving the observer to direct their attention to these potential dangers and not allowing for the restoration to fully occur.
+Urban environments are filled with stimulation that captures attention dramatically.
+We are constantly assessing stimulus and potential dangers and not allowing for mental restoration to fully occur.